mobius-network/slate/source/index.html.md

 This new and innovative architecture empowers developers and entrepreneurs to accept crypto-based payments in their apps and businesses.

-Being non-custodial, Mobius never holds secret keys for users or developers.
+Being non-custodial, Mobius never holds secret seeds for users or developers.
 Any tokens spent are directly sent between the user and the developer - *Mobius never touches the money or takes any fees.*